 This month, we caught up with Sarah Drage, the founder of Warrior Kind: a community that encourages and empowers individuals to speak about their mental health.
 It’s an absolute honour to share the work of this incredible woman and the community she has created.

 Could Warrior Kind be something for you?
+In the current climate, having a community of individuals to share your feelings and struggles, helps us to reunite and remember that we’re not alone.
 Find out how you can join this supportive network.

 What is Warrior Kind?